nrs-org/novelslop/content/vol_01/chap_09.typ

   Back when she was in middle school, she had saved a couple of emotes for times like these.
-  There was an option to carry an user's personal emote list to another device, but Mona forgot (read: did not bother) to do that.
+  There was an option to carry a user's personal emote list to another device, but Mona forgot (read: did not bother) to do that.
 In the first place, what she lost were just under a dozen emotes that she stole from her friends' messages.
 It was also worth noting that, until today, she had not been in any situation that required her to access that section.
-Not sure if that was good news or a depressing thing to say.
+Not sure if that was good news or just another depressing aspect of her life.

   Uta's message left Mona with a mix of embarrassment and reassurance.
   Regardless, she had to figure out something to reply to her friend, as the